Joy Buolamwini: The Coded Gaze

-The Coded Gaze is a mini-documentary which debuted at the Museum of Fine Arts, Boston in 2016, and is currently available via YouTube.
-Buolamwini uses the mini documentary to talk about the bias which she believes lies in artificial intelligence's function.
-The inspiration for the mini documentary and her research came when she was at MIT, creating her art "Aspire Mirror" which uses facial recognition to reflect another person who inspires a user, onto that user's face.
+The Coded Gaze is a mini-documentary that debuted at the Museum of Fine Arts, Boston in 2016, and is currently available via YouTube.
+Buolamwini uses the mini documentary to talk about the bias that she believes lies in artificial intelligence's function.
+The inspiration for the mini documentary and her research came when she was at MIT, creating her art "Aspire Mirror," which uses facial recognition to reflect another person who inspires a user, onto that user's face.
 Buolamwini anticipated having Serena Williams, another dark-skinned woman, reflected onto her face.
 However, the technology did not recognize her face.
 Buolamwini's research investigated why this happened, and consequently led Buolamwini to conclude that the exclusion of people who look like her was a result of a practice she called the "Coded Gaze."
 She further discusses this concept in the mini documentary, "The Coded Gaze."
 The documentary explores how AI can be subject to racial and gender biases that reflect the views and cultural backgrounds of those who develop it.